top of page

 3. Social and hierarchical reinforcement once a plan is initiated

-The Cost of Rigidity in Tactical Operations
+The Consequences of Rigidity in Tactical Operations

 Cognitive rigidity rarely results in immediate failure.
 Instead, it produces incremental decision errors that accumulate over the course of an operation.

-Observed consequences include:
+The observed consequences include:

 • Missed cues indicating escalation or de-escalation